peterampazzo/dtu-02476/README.md

 ### Overall goal of the project

+The goal of this project is to apply MLOps best practices and tools to a Deep learning project.

 ### What framework are you going to use

+Kornia

 ### How to you intend to include the framework into your project